Caitlin-Goodger/ENGR302MonteCarlo/architecture_design/architecture-design.md

 If the requirement have changed significantly since the requirements document, outline the changes here.
 Changes must be justified and supported by evidences, i.e., they must be substantiated. (max one page, only if required)

+There are currently no changes to the requirements.

 ## 2. References

 References to other documents or standards.
 Follow the IEEE Citation Reference scheme, available from the [IEEE website](https://ieee-dataport.org/sites/default/files/analysis/27/IEEE%20Citation%20Guidelines.pdf) (PDF; 20 KB).
 (1 page, longer if required)